 Day-Night Average Noise Level, Ldn (dBA) Land Use Category 0-59 60-65 65-70 71-80 over 81 Residential - Low Density Residential - Medium and High Density Hotels, Motels, and other Lodging Schools, Libraries, Hospitals, Long- Term Care Facilities Multifamily Common Open Space for the Use and Enjoyment of Residents Normally Acceptable .
 Specified land use is satisfactory based on the assumption that any buildings involved are of normal, conventional construction, without any special noise insulation requirements. a detailed analysis o Conditionally Acceptable.
 New construction or development should be undertaken only after a detailed analysis of the noise reduction requirements is made and needed insulation features have been included in the design.
-See residential land use designations in the Land Use Element of this General Plan rtaken.
+Normally Unacceptable.
+New construction or development should not be undertaken. rtaken.

-st See residential land use designations in the Land Use Element of this General Plan.
+See residential land use designations in the Land Use Element of this General Plan.